What You'll Learn

 ---

-Why this comparison isn't really fair, and why that matters
+Why the comparison isn't really fair

 GoDaddy and Wix were built to let people construct websites without touching code.
 They do that job capably.